pagebrooks/maxdop/editors/vscode/README.md

 -->
 ![A stored procedure before and after maxdop](https://raw.githubusercontent.com/pagebrooks/maxdop/v0.1.0/docs/images/before-after-dark.png)

-## Two invariants that are the whole point
+## Safety Measures

-1. **It cannot break your code.** Every format re-parses its own output and compares it against the input.
+1. **It cannot break your code.** Every format re-parses its own output and compares the token stream, the tree and the comments against the input.
 On any mismatch you get your original text back, untouched.
 2. **It never destroys a file.** Constructs the formatter doesn't handle are emitted verbatim.
 A file that fails to parse is left exactly as it was, with the reason in the **maxdop** output channel.